Binarity at LOw Metallicity (BLOeM): Projected rotational velocities: Method

-The FT approach adopted here for the BLOeM sample has been widely discussed in the literature, see section \ref{otherwork} for several applications to massive stars in nearby galaxies, while practical considerations for its application to hot stars have been discussed in detail by \citet{simondiazherrero}.
-Briefly, the FT of the Uns\"old-Struve rotational broadening function \citep[see][for assumptions and limitations]{collins1995} is a Bessell function of first kind that has zeros at positions characteristic of the rotational velocity and limb darkening coefficient of the star \citep{carroll1928,carroll1933}.
-Formally, \vsini $=x_0/f_0$, where $f_0$ is the position of the first minimum, and $x_0$ is a constant depending on the limb darkening coefficient $\alpha$.
-In this work, in common with most comparable FT work in the literature, we adopt a limb darkening coefficient of $\alpha=0.6$, the gray solution, in the standard linear limb darkening law \citep{gray1976}, implying that \vsini$=0.66/f_0$.
-Direct determination of $\alpha$ using model atmospheres \citep{howarth2011,reeve2016} demonstrates that $\alpha\sim$0.2--0.4 for main sequence OB stars, appropriate $x_0$ values \citep[see][]{collins1995,jankov1990} then imply that \vsini\ estimates for these stars will be overestimated by $\sim$5--3\% respectively.
-However, since the median error of our results from other sources is $\sim$20\%, we have not applied any corrections to our data.
-Furthermore, given the moderate resolving power of the BLOeM data, $\sim$7\,000, and the impact of binaries on GOF results (discussed below) this paper focuses primarily on rotational velocities, and ignores the potential impact of macroturbulence \citep[see][]{ryans2002,simondiaz2014,simondiaz2017}.
+The FT approach adopted here for the BLOeM sample has been widely discussed in the literature (see Sect. \ref{otherwork} for several applications to massive stars in nearby galaxies, while practical considerations for its application to hot stars have been discussed in detail by \citet{simondiazherrero}).
+Briefly, the FT of the Uns\"old-Struve rotational broadening function \citep[see][for assumptions and limitations]{collins1995} is a Bessell function of the first kind that has zeros at positions that are characteristic of the rotational velocity and limb-darkening coefficient of the star \citep{carroll1928,carroll1933}.
+Formally, \vsini $=x_0/f_0$, where $f_0$ is the position of the first minimum, and $x_0$ is a constant depending on the limb-darkening coefficient $\alpha$.
+In common with most comparable FT work in the literature, we adopted a limb-darkening coefficient of $\alpha=0.6$, the grey atmosphere solution, in the standard linear limb-darkening law \citep{gray1976}, implying that \vsini$=0.66/f_0$.
+Direct determination of $\alpha$ using model atmospheres \citep{howarth2011,reeve2016} demonstrates that $\alpha\sim$0.2--0.4 for main-sequence OB stars, and appropriate $x_0$ values \citep[see][]{collins1995,jankov1990} then imply that \vsini\ estimates for these stars are overestimated by $\sim$5--3\%, respectively.
+The median error of our results from other sources is $\sim$20\%, and we therefore did not apply any corrections to our data.
+Furthermore, given the moderate resolving power of the BLOeM data of $\sim$7\,000 and the effect of binaries on GOF results (discussed below), we primarily focus on rotational velocities here and ignore the potential effect of macroturbulence \citep[see][]{ryans2002,simondiaz2014,simondiaz2017}.